couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 ### Install Dependencies

 Any dependencies should be installed through `pip`, the default package manager for Python.
-You may use some [virtual environment](https://docs.python.org/3/tutorial/venv.html) as well.
+You may use [virtual environment](https://docs.python.org/3/tutorial/venv.html) as well.

 ```shell
 python -m pip install -r requirements.txt